jwday/ComputerVision/README.md

 ![Sample results](/A1+A2_Rotation.png)

 For this particular example, an attempted rotation with valves A1 and A2 failed open results in a large coupled translation + rotation.
+Without the valve failures included, this maneuver should have only produced pure rotational motion with no translational component.